Pulses Boost Satiety and Curb Cravings for Processed SnacksVeselovaElena/iStock

 A High-Fiber Pulse Diet Rivals a Low-Carb Diet for Weight LossEasyBuy4u/iStock

 Researchers at Loma Linda University randomly assigned 173 overweight women and men to either a fiber-rich, bean-enhanced diet or a low-carbohydrate diet.
+(Here are some benefits of eating high-fiber foods).
 Low-carb dieters lost just 2 more pounds over 16 weeks, but only the bean eaters experienced reductions in LDL cholesterol.
 The heart protective effects were maintained one year later.